Deltares/fews-web-oc/docs/public/README.md

 - Other WEB OC functional components
 - Permissions

+## Web OC Application configuration

+See [Web OC Application configuration ](app_configuration/).
+This page includes information on the application configuration for Web OC.

 ## Web OC Deployment

 The Web OC can be built with npm: